omaronweb/learning/README.md

-# learning
+# learning projects
-A repo for my learning projects
+This repo is a documentation for my learning journey where you can find my learning projects that I did for:
+- Coretabs
+- Free Code Camp

+## index
+- **coretabs**
+  - store
+- **free-code-camp**
+  - attribute-page
+  - survey-form
+  - product-landing-page
+  - technical-documentation
+  - personal-portfolio